Dr Dimple Doshi

 What Is the Incidence of Menorrhagia in Women?

-Globally, menorrhagia affects about 9–14% of women in their reproductive years.
-In India, prevalence ranges between 17–20%, making it a leading cause of gynecological visits.
+Menorrhagia affects about 9–14% of women globally during their reproductive years.
+In India, its prevalence is higher, ranging between 17% and 20%.

 What Are the Symptoms of Menorrhagia?